-At this time I am a credentialed in-network preferred provider with Premera Blue Cross Blue Shield of Washington.
-Otherwise I do not personally accept any other insurance plans but can provide you with a bill to submit to your insurance carrier for possible reimbursement.
+At this time I do not personally accept any insurance plans.
+I can provide you with a bill to submit to your insurance carrier for possible reimbursement.
 Some insurance companies cover services using Applied Behavior Analysis (ABA) therapy.
 Please check with your individual insurance carrier for specific information regarding your coverage.

 Please contact me to receive an estimate for services.
-I work hard to ensure that all families can get services- with or without insurance.
+I work hard to ensure that all families can get services.

 Payment may be made by checks made payable to: Building Blocks NW

 I value your child’s progress in therapy and consistent attendance results in consistent progress!

 ___ If you must cancel an appointment, please do so by giving 72 hours’ notice.
 I do encourage rescheduling your appointment if possible.
 It is essential to keep a regular schedule for any treatment to be successful.
 Understanding that emergencies do occur, it is my policy that any cancellation with less than 72 hours will result in a charge equal to the full session.